Huertas97/Docker-Repo/README.md

 ### Apply changes
-If you make any changes inside the folder (like changing the libraries to install) you should stop and remove the image and build it again.
+If you make any changes inside the folder (like changing the libraries to install) while the image is already running, you should stop and remove the image and build it again.
+For the sake of clarity, let's do an example.

 First we can list the running Docker Images:
 ```
 docker ps
 CONTAINER ID   IMAGE      COMMAND                  CREATED          STATUS          PORTS                                        NAMES